FredHutch/s3tagcrawler/README.md

 * `seq_dir`: The full path to a directory in `/fh/fast` that contains files to be uploaded to S3, *or* the full path including file name to a single file to upload.
+  If you are uploading from Swift instead of `/fh/fast`, the value of `seq_dir` should start with `swift://` and take the following form: `swift://containername/path/to/file/or/dir`.
   If `seq_dir` refers to a directory, only files in the top level of the directory will be uploaded. **NOTE:** All matching file(s) at `seq_dir` will be tagged with the same tags, thus this is intended to be given the path to a directory containing data files to be used as a group.
 An example is all the fastq's made from a sequencing run for a given sample, thus all the file names are likely *sample1_TGACCA_L001_R1_001.fastq.gz*, *sample1_TGACCA_L001_R2_001.fastq.gz*, etc but the directory contains an arbitrary number of files.
 If you are tagging without uploading, leave this column blank.
 * `s3transferbucket`: The name of the S3 bucket to upload to.
 Should